b1conrad/KRL-experiments/UnitTest/event_send/README.md

 1. In Rulesets tab of test pico, delete the `test.event_send.eci` ruleset
 2. Install the [`test.event_send.sub`](https://raw.githubusercontent.com/b1conrad/KRL-experiments/main/UnitTest/event_send/test.event_send.sub.krl) ruleset
-3. Repeats steps 8 and 9 of the ECI test and the results should be the same
+3. Repeats steps 8 and 9 of the ECI test and the results should be the same, noting that is one of the other picos may be on a different host

-### Difference between the two KRL rulesets
+#### Difference between the two KRL rulesets

 ```
 $ diff UnitTest/event_send/test.event_send.*